cirosantilli/jamesmolloy-kernel-development-tutorials/README.md

 # jamesmolloy kernel development tutorials

-Source code from <http://www.jamesmolloy.co.uk/tutorial_html/index.html> with improved build system.
+Source code from <http://www.jamesmolloy.co.uk/tutorial_html/index.html> with improved build system and some simplifications.

-Behaviour is exactly the same as the tutorial so you can still follow along.
-This only cleans and DRYes up the build.
+Behaviour is very close to the tutorial so you can still follow along.
+This mostly cleans and DRYes up the build.

 Improvements from upstream: